Streaming is quickly becoming the most popular way to watch TV and movies.

 If you have unlimited, high-speed internet, streaming services are easy to use.
-If you have internet service with a data cap, streaming is a little trickier.
-Check out our guide on Streaming with Satellite Internet for data saving tips.
+If your ISP has data caps, streaming is a little trickier.
+Check out our guide to Streaming with Satellite Internet for data-saving tips.

-Cord-cutters can pay for several streaming service memberships and still pay much less than they’d be paying for cable TV.
+Cord-cutters can pay for several streaming service memberships, which will still cost less than paying for cable TV.
 This means you can pare down your services when you are busy and aren’t watching much TV, then add a few extras when you’re spending more time at home.

 They pour millions into developing original content—shows like Bridgerton, The Boys, WandaVision, Tom Clancy’s Jack Ryan, Stranger Things, and Umbrella Academy.
 Netflix is still the most popular streaming service and gets our vote for the most all-around crowd pleasing.
 But, there are several others worth checking out.